 Average Annual Salary: $60,940

-Out of the approximate 7,700 paralegals in Massachusetts, most are based out of the Boston area where one of the biggest and top wealthiest American firms that employee new legal assistants conduct business at Goodwin Procter.
+Out of the approximate 7,700 paralegals in Massachusetts, most are based out of the Boston area where one of the biggest and top wealthiest American firms that employ new legal assistants conduct business at Goodwin Procter.
 Employees love working there because of their great continuing education programs and advancement policies.
-The Boston area also has a large concentration of corporations who hire in-house legal teams such as Raytheon, Liberty Mutual, and Staples.
+The Boston area also has a large concentration of corporations that hire in-house legal teams such as Raytheon, Liberty Mutual, and Staples.
 How much do paralegals make?
-The paralegal salary averages $60,320 annually in Massachusetts making it one of the most sought after states for legal professionals.
+The paralegal salary averages $60,320 annually in Massachusetts making it one of the most sought-after states for legal professionals.

 Massachusetts is a northeastern state perfect for up-and-coming paralegals.
 Some of our nation’s history played out within the state’s boundary lines making it a fertile spot for those interested in supporting and upholding laws.
 It is also the home to the Freedom Trail and some prominent universities and higher education colleges that are ready to help prepare the future of paralegals in the Bay State.

 Average Annual Salary: $60,320

 When you think about your future, a cold, northeastern state that requires traveling through Canada, taking a boat, or flying by air to visit, may not enter your mind.
 Maybe it should since it has several big law firms who are always looking for quality help.
 Alaska may only employ about 550 paralegals statewide, but these numbers are taken into account that the population is mostly spread out to some remote areas with the main concentration of population being found in Anchorage.
 If you ever wondered how much do paralegals make in Alaska, the average annual paralegal salary is $59,140.